kubeflow/website/content/en/docs/started/architecture.md

 Looking at the stages in more detail:

-- In the _Data Preparation_ step you ingest raw data, perform feature engineering to ML features in the offline feature store, and prepare training data for model development.
+- In the _Data Preparation_ step you ingest raw data, perform feature engineering to extract ML features for the offline feature store, and prepare training data for model development.
   Usually, this step is associated with data processing tools such as Spark, Dask, Flink, or Ray.

-- In the _Model Development_ step you choose an ML framework, develop your model architecture or explore the existing pre-trained models for fine-tuning like BERT or LLama.
+- In the _Model Development_ step you choose an ML framework, develop your model architecture and explore the existing pre-trained models for fine-tuning like BERT or Llama.

-- In the _Model Optimization_ step you can optimize your model hyperparameters and optimize your model with various AutoML algorithms such as neural architecture search or model compression.
+- In the _Model Optimization_ step you can optimize your model hyperparameters and optimize your model with various AutoML algorithms such as neural architecture search and model compression.

 - In the _Model Training_ step you train or fine-tune your model on the large-scale compute environment.
-You should use distributed training if your models are large and single GPU can't handle model size.
-The results of the model training is the trained model artifact that you can store in _Model Storage_.
+You should use distributed training if single GPU can't handle your model size.
+The results of the model training is the trained model artifact that you can store in the _Model Storage_.

-- Finally, in the _Model Serving_ step you serve your model artifact for online or batch inference.
-  Depends on the use-case your model can perform predictive or generative AI tasks.
-In this step you are using online feature store to extract features.
+- In the _Model Serving_ step you serve your model artifact for online or batch inference.
+Your model can perform predictive or generative AI tasks depends on the use-case.
+During model serving step you are using online feature store to extract features.
 You should monitor your model performance, and feed the results into your previous steps in the ML lifecycle.

 ### ML Lifecycle for Production and Development Phases